National Recovery Administration: The Blue Eagle

-Background

 The Blue Eagle was a symbol used in the United States by companies to show compliance with and support of the National Industrial Recovery Act.
 To mobilize political support for the NRA, Johnson launched the "NRA Blue Eagle" publicity campaign to boost his bargaining strength to negotiate the codes with business and labor.
 Businesses were entitled to display the logo only if they abided by the labor standards mandated by the NIRA, including increased hourly wages and maximum work hours.
 President Roosevelt's goal was for consumers to only shop at stores that displayed the Blue Eagle, and to avoid stores that did not.
 In doing this, Roosevelt hoped that those stores which did not comply with the policies of the NRA would change their stance, or they would risk experiencing "economic death" as a result.

-Design

 Many sources credit advertising art director Charles T. Coiner with the design.
 When the NRA was looking for someone to design its symbol, a governmental contract with Philadelphia advertising agency N.W.
-Ayer led them to Coiner, who had gotten a job with Ayer in 1924, 9 years before the creation of the NRA.
+Ayer led them to Coiner, who had gotten a job with Ayer in 1924, nine years before the creation of the NRA.
 According to a few sources, however, it was sketched by Johnson, based on an idea used by the War Industries Board during World War I. The eagle holds a gear, symbolizing industry, in its right talon, and bolts of lightning in its left talon, symbolizing power.
 The NRA's slogan, "We Do Our Part", often appeared below the eagle, encouraging consumers to feel part of a collective effort.

-Symbolism to Citizens

 All companies that accepted President Franklin D. Roosevelt's Re-employment Agreement or a special Code of Fair Competition were permitted to display a poster showing the Blue Eagle together with the announcement, "NRA Member.
 We Do Our Part."
 In addition, manufacturers began affixing the logo to product packaging and other advertising, with the Blue Eagle appearing on clothing labels, food packages, cigar labels, fruit crates, sheet music, shaving razors, and typewriter ribbons.
 When the Blue Eagle was first introduced, it arrived with a flurry of hope for businesses and individuals struggling as a result of the Great Depression.
 Shortly after the rules of the NRA were established, more than 10,000 businesses applied for the right to display the Blue Eagle in their store windows, by pledging their support to the program.
 Johnson decided to put together a Blue Eagle drive to gain support for the movement; while it worked initially, support dwindled as time went on.
 What started as mass support of the NRA and the Blue Eagle symbol that accompanied it turned into resentment and disapproval, especially from the businesses that were boycotted because they refused to display the symbol in their front windows.